axetrading/terraform-github-actions-pipeline-resources/README.md

 exported that's a PAT (Personal Access Token) with the `repo` and `read:org` oauth scopes.

+Due to a bug (https://github.com/integrations/terraform-provider-github/issues/823) you currently have to set the `GITHUB_OWNER` (owner) provider config via an environment variable rather than as provider config in terraform.

 ## Requirements

 | Name | Version |